Fall-2025-COMP163/project-2-pjhoward-wq/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+- Add dodge element which made battles and debuff by injury
+- Dodge element is base off random percent and class